-I let my chickens free-range to eat grass and bugs, so I prefer not to use chemical weed-controls.
+I let my chickens free-range to eat grass and bugs, so I prefer not to use weed-control methods that include herbicides such as the glyphosate-based solution found in Roundup.
 Instead, I’ve found a handful of organic options that are inexpensive, easy to apply and, most importantly, safe for fighting weeds.
 Like most natural remedies, though, these methods usually aren’t as immediately effective as commercial applications, so you might have to reapply several times in order for them to work.
 Others kill plants but not roots, so reapplication is necessary.

 1. Hand Pulling